 They’re also creamy and full of flavor, which makes them great as a side and even a dip.

 Do you ever make burritos, nachos, or tostadas and feel like something’s missing?
 The answer for me is almost always refried beans!
-Just add a layer of refried beans and then it’s perfect.
+Just add a layer of refried beans and some Instant Pot Mexican Rice and then it’s perfect.